owhite/ODrive/docs/endstop_config.md

 *NOTE:* sometimes odrivetool will not have heard of `AXIS_STATE_HOMING` and in that case you can run:
 * `<axis>.requested_state = 11`

-#### WETMELON !!!
-THE MAIN PROBLEM HERE IS THIS SECTION AND MY SECTION JUST ABOVE THIS ARE KIND OF DIFFERENT:
-## Homing
-Homing is possible once the ODrive has closed loop control over the axis.
-To trigger homing, we use must first be in AXIS_STATE_CLOSED_LOOP_CONTROL, then we call`<odrv>.<axis>.controller.home_axis()`  This starts the homing sequence.
-The homing sequence works as follows:

-1. Verify that the `min_endstop` is `enabled`
-2. Drive towards the `min_endstop` in velocity control mode at `controller.config.homing_speed`
-3. When the `min_endstop` is pressed, set the current position = `min_endstop.config.offset`
-4. Request position control mode, and move to the positon = `0`

 ### Homing at startup
 It is possible to configure the odrive to enter homing immediately at startup.
 For safety reasons, we require the user to specifically enable closed loop control at startup, even if homing is requested.
 Thus, to enable homing at startup, the following must be configured: